biolink/biolink-model/docs/ReagentTargetedGene.md

 # Class: ReagentTargetedGene

-A gene altered in its expression level in the context of some experiment as a result of being targeted by gene-knockdown reagent(s) such as a morpholino or RNAi
+A gene altered in its expression level in the context of some experiment as a result of being targeted by gene-knockdown reagent(s) such as a morpholino or RNAi.

 URI: [biolink:ReagentTargetedGene](https://w3id.org/biolink/vocab/ReagentTargetedGene)